rosanafcunha/website_rosanafcunha/content/project/taxonomy-of-the-asteroidea-echinodermata-from-bahia-brazil/index.md

 ---
-title: Taxonomy of the Asteroidea (Echinodermata) from Bahia, Brazil
+title: Taxonomy of the Asteroidea from Bahia, Brazil
 date: 2021-01-01T04:02:47.483Z
 summary: The aim of this project is to carry out a faunal survey of the Brazilian Asteroid, describe new taxa, and to characterize local populations.